How Much Do I Need to Retire?

 Today we're going to cover the recent market volatility, interest rates, and the historical move in treasuries.
 Also, the yield spread between the Three-Month and the 10-Year Treasury.
 We're going to cover what's going on in the stock market, why I think it's happening, and a little bit on precious metals.

-I get this question a lot from clients – what’s the difference between mutual funds and ETFs (exchange-traded funds)?
+We get this question a lot from clients – what’s the difference between mutual funds and ETFs (exchange-traded funds)?
 Both are investment funds that will generally provide you with some level of diversification.
 There are mutual funds and ETFs that invest in US stocks, non-US stocks, real estate, and gold.
 There are even funds that allow you to invest in more developing areas like cannabis and blockchain technology.

 Were you one of the millions of people whose information was exposed in the September 2017 Equifax breach?
 If so (or even if you aren’t sure yet), you may be eligible for compensation.